ruiNovais9/powerplant/README.md

 You need to have docker installed and running it.

-Clone a repository and open a CMD (Command Prompt) in the folder where you cloned the repository (you should be on same path of docker-compose.yml and DockerFile) and write:
+Open a CMD (Command Prompt) in the folder where you cloned the repository (you should be on same path of docker-compose.yml and DockerFile) and write:

 docker-compose up --build